brunaPrauchner/AI-AutomatedPlanning-SaveGiraffe/README.md

   <li>Fireman </li>
   <li>Caretaker </li>
 </ul>
-With the domain implemented, problem files were created, with increasing difficulty, to assess the scalability of the planner used.
+With the domain implemented, problem files were created, with increasing difficulty, to evaluate the scalability of the planner used.
 <h2>Planners Used:</h2>
 <ul>
   <li>PDDL4J </li>